 The finest tune we ever wrote and recorded ‘Avalanche’ seems a good way to start, completed in late 2003 and recorded by Laurie Bennett.

 I was approached by Alan Kissane in 1999 to drum for a fleshed out full band version of the covers duo he performed with.
 The last time I saw these guys perform was in 1996 when my previous band Virulent supported thier previous outfit ‘Hostage’ at a now demolished pub in Lincoln called the Falstaff (their bassist was not allowed into the venue until their allocated stage time due to being 13) .
-At the time I was fully immersed in all things Grunge and not in any way impressed due to their liking of Bon Jovi and Skid Row style rock.
+At the time I was fully immersed in all things Grunge and not in any way impressed by Bon Jovi and Skid Row style rock.

 Towards the end of said year a fellow ex Morrisons Supermarket slave called Kev asked me to join the some duo as he was now playing Bass for them.